dbacea/yolo-tiny-hp-cse-d2s-rfb/README.md

 ```

-To test YOLOv9-t adapted with HP-CSE and D2S-RFB, please git clone the YOLOv9 official code base from https://github.com/WongKinYiu/yolov9.
+To test YOLOv9-t adapted with HP-CSE and D2S-RFB:
+1. git clone the YOLOv9 official code base from https://github.com/WongKinYiu/yolov9.
-After cloning the repo, you need to take the three modules from above (HP-CSE, DepthwiseSeparableConvBN and DepthwiseSeparableDilatedConvBN) and add them into python file from path: yolov9-main/models/common.py
+2. After cloning the repo, you need to take the three modules from above (HP-CSE, DepthwiseSeparableConvBN and DepthwiseSeparableDilatedConvBN) and add them into python file from path: yolov9-main/models/common.py
-In the same file, extend the existing Shortcut class to the implementation attached above.
+3. In the same file, extend the existing Shortcut class to the implementation attached above.

-After copying the three modules, you can use the following command to test the module:
+4. After copying the three modules, you can use the following command to test the module:
 ``` shell
 #test yolov9-t-hp-cse-d2s-rfb
 python val.py --data data/coco.yaml --img 416 --batch 32 --conf 0.001 --iou 0.7 --device 0 --weights 'weights/yolov9-t-hp-cse-d2s-rfb.pt' --save-json --name yolov9-t-hp-cse-d2s-rfb_416_val

 ```

-To test YOLOv8-n, YOLOv10-n and YOLOv11-n adapted with HP-CSE and D2S-RFB, please git clone the ultralytics official code base from https://github.com/ultralytics/ultralytics.
+To test YOLOv8-n, YOLOv10-n and YOLOv11-n adapted with HP-CSE and D2S-RFB:
+1. git clone the ultralytics official code base from https://github.com/ultralytics/ultralytics.
-After cloning the repo, you need to take the four modules from above (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) and add them into python file from path: ultralytics/ultralytics/nn/modules/block.py
+2. After cloning the repo, you need to take the four modules from above (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) and add them into python file from path: ultralytics/ultralytics/nn/modules/block.py
-Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the __all__ variable from line 13, into the same file.
+3. Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the __all__ variable from line 13, into the same file.
-Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the __all__ variable from line 105, into the python file from path: ultralytics/ultralytics/nn/modules/__init__.py.
+4. Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the __all__ variable from line 105, into the python file from path: ultralytics/ultralytics/nn/modules/__init__.py.
-Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the import statement from line 20, into the python file from path: ultralytics/ultralytics/nn/modules/__init__.py.
+5. Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the import statement from line 20, into the python file from path: ultralytics/ultralytics/nn/modules/__init__.py.
-Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the import statement from line 14, into the python file from path: ultralytics/ultralytics/nn/tasks.py
+6. Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the import statement from line 14, into the python file from path: ultralytics/ultralytics/nn/tasks.py
-Add the following elif code at the line 1063, into the python file from path: ultralytics/ultralytics/nn/tasks.py
+7. Add the following elif code at the line 1063, into the python file from path: ultralytics/ultralytics/nn/tasks.py
 ```
         elif m is Shortcut:
             c2 = ch[f[0]]
 ```
+8. Navigate to the root folder of the clone repository and create/run the one of the following python scripts (first one is for yolov8-n-hp-cse-d2s-rfb, second one is for yolov10-n-hp-cse-d2s-rfb and the third one is for yolov11-n-hp-cse-d2s-rfb):

 ```
 #python script content for testing yolov8-n-hp-cse-d2s-rfb